MetOffice/fab/Documentation/source/site-specific-config.rst

 it can only store one tool per category.
 If a certain tool should not be defined in the toolbox, the default from the `ToolRepository` will be used.
 This is useful for many standard tools like `git`, `rsync` etc that de-facto will never be changed.
+Fab will check if a tool is actually available on the system before adding it to a ToolBox.
+This is typically done by trying to run the tool with some testing parameters, for example requesting its version number.
+If this fails, the tool is considered not to be available and will not be used (unless the user explicitly puts a tool into the ToolBox).

 .. note:: If you need to use for example different compilers for
           different files, you would implement this as a `meta-compiler`: